De Montfort University2014 League Table Ranking 81

 - Plans to create a 'green lung' in the heart of the campus are also moving ahead.
 Some of the former Gateway College buildings will be removed and the centre of the campus around Mill Lane will be landscaped to create an impressive outdoor social space for students, staff and members of the public to enjoy.

-- Following the opening of the new leisure centre, the old John Sandford building (which was the precious leisure centre) will also be developed to create a multi-functional space which will house exhibition and conference facilities, as well as being available for selected sports such as squash and badminton.
+- Following the opening of the new leisure centre, the old John Sandford building (the previous leisure centre) will also be developed to create a multi-functional space which will house exhibition and conference facilities, as well as being available for selected sports such as squash and badminton.
 As part of this expansion the university is exploring opportunities for additional off-campus sports facilities.

 Availability of part-time work